 Pessimism can be described as a tendency to think negatively.
-A person who has pessimistic tendencies may frequently find and focus on the negative aspects of a situation rather than concentrating on the positive ones.
-Optimism is considered to be the opposite of pessimism.
+A person who is pessimistic may frequently identify and focus on the negative, or unfavorable, aspects of a situation rather than concentrating on what is going right.

 What Is Pessimism?

 Pessimism can refer to a fixation on the darker aspects of a situation or event, to the expectation of a negative outcome, or to a lack of hope for the future.
 Those who tend toward pessimism may also feel helpless and believe that any actions taken are unlikely to have an impact on a negative outcome.
 They may believe themselves to be passive agents in the world and largely attribute any chance of success to external factors that cannot be controlled.